 LINK (dropbox download)

-The original Tiger at Minsk Rules can be downloaded via this post - but note the rules will have a March 2018 update shortly that will be fairly minimal, but never-the-less, if you print the rules, you may wish to wait.
+The original Into Battle Rules can be downloaded via this post - but note the rules will have a March 2018 update shortly that will be fairly minimal, but never-the-less, if you print the rules, you may wish to wait.